nordigen/nordigen-bank-ui/README.md

 <script src="./node_modules/nordigen-bank-ui/package/src/selector.js"></script>
 ```

-Next step is to fetch aspsp list from [Nordigen API](https://nordigen.com/en/docs/account-information/integration/parameters-and-responses/#/institutions/retrieve%20all%20supported%20Institutions%20in%20a%20given%20country)
+Next step is to fetch institutions list from [Nordigen API](https://nordigen.com/en/docs/account-information/integration/parameters-and-responses/#/institutions/retrieve%20all%20supported%20Institutions%20in%20a%20given%20country)

 ```javascript
 // Assume this is response from the API